Detecting and Addressing Plagiarism

 UC Berkeley has a campus license to use Turnitin to check the originality of students’ papers, and for generating feedback to students about their integration of written sources into their papers.
 The tool is available in bCourses as an add-on to the Grading tool and in the Assignments tool SpeedGrader.

-GSIs planning to use Turnitin should attend a workshop with Educational Technology Services (ETS) to learn in detail how it works, its best uses, and its limitations.
-More detailed information and the workshop schedule can be found on the ETS page Turnitin Instructors Getting Started.
+GSIs planning to use Turnitin should attend a workshop with Digital Learning Services (DLS) to learn in detail how it works, its best uses, and its limitations.
+More detailed information and the workshop schedule can be found on the DLS page Turnitin Instructors Getting Started.

 GSIs should also look to the faculty member in charge of their course for guidance on using Turnitin and responding to the results it produces.